 Food Poisoning

-Most cases of food poisoning are actually caused by bacterias which your digestive system is not familiar with, resulting in a case of “deli belly”, but occasionally the hygiene standards in Thailand might not be the same standard as your home country.
+Most cases of food poisoning are caused by bacteria, parasites, and viruses, according to Healthline.com https://www.healthline.com/health/food-poisoning.
+Food hygiene standards in Thailand might not be the same standard as your home country.
 You should only drink bottled water, and if you are going to sample Thailand’s famous street food you should make sure it is freshly cooked.

 Beach Hazards